If you’re feeling holiday blues this season, our tips will help cheer you up!

-Brave the weather, get out of the house and try something new: go on a hike or try a new nature trail or go skiing or snowshoeing.
-If you’d rather stay close to home, go to an art exhibit (for example Fire and Ice Festival), or take a cooking class.
+Brave the weather, get out of the house, and try something new: go on a hike, try a new nature trail, go skiing, or snowshoeing.
+If you would rather stay close to home, go to an art exhibit (for example Fire and Ice Festival), or take a cooking class.

 9. Get Off Social Media